 Why is A only the third proficient when he is the most powerful?
 It is because power, while important, is not the only factor to determine Taijiquan proficiency.
 Relatively, qi is more important than jing in Taijiquan; hence, although B may be less powerful than A, he is more proficient.

 An analogy may make things clearer.
-Suppose you have US$ 1000 (which is about 750 Euros at the time of writing), and your friend has only 500 Euros (about US$ 680) But when you are in Europe, your friend will be more proficiient in making purchases.
+Suppose you have US$ 1000 (which is about 750 Euros at the time of writing), and your friend has only 500 Euros (about US$ 680) But when you are in Europe, your friend will be more proficient in making purchases.
 If the four students practiced Shaolin Kungfu instead of Taijiquan, the listing would be different.
-In terms of power, the listing would be A, C, B, D. In terms of Shaolin proficiciency, the listing would be A, C, B, D too.
+In terms of power, the listing would be A, C, B, D. In terms of Shaolin proficiency, the listing would be A, C, B, D too.
 When you are back in the United States, your US$ 1000 will be more proficient than your friend's 500 Euros.

-Is it counter-productive or harmful to use Shaolin training techniques ( i.e. Golden Bridge, Lifting the Sky), while studying Chen Taijiquan?
+Is it counter-productive or harmful to use Shaolin training techniques (i.e. Golden Bridge, Lifting the Sky), while studying Chen Taijiquan?

 No, it is neither counter-productive nor harmful.
 In fact, Chen Taijiquan techniques, including all the stances, are found in Shaolin.
 Chen masters chose from the extensive Shaolin repertoire those techniques that gave them the best advantages.

-- Experiencing Satori on the Blue Mountain
+- The Blue Mountain